ReznoRMichael/hollow-knight-completion-check/README.md

   ✅ change: Moved Creatures Encountered and Hunter Notes Completed to Game Statistics (not all 164 entries are required for the achievements)
   ✅ addition: Journal: Flukemunga (needed for Keen Hunter/True Hunter achievements)

+  — **Game Statistics** changes/additions:
+  ✅ addition: Lifeblood Core Room Arcane Egg (the only missable relic in the game)

 * v1.4.1 2021-03-16:

   — **Game Completion Essentials** additions: